-Component Description ss∕⊶ USB port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-10 ss ∵ USB port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. -or- ss ← NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device. - USB Type-C port Connects a USB device, provides data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+Component Description (10 {Gbps} USB port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. - or - (5 {Gbps} NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+(0.05) ~ USB Type-C [®] port Connects a USB device, provides data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
-SS∕G USB Type-C port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+(5 {Gbp} s USB Type-C port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
-10 SS ← USB Type-C port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. -or- \$\$ <- → NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
-4 USB Type-C Thunderbolt [TM] port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off. - and - Connects a display device that has a USB Type-C connector providing DisplayPortTM output.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
+(10 {Gbps} USB Type-C port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. - or - NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
+(5 Gbps 4 USB Type-C ThunderboltTM port Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off. • with HP Sleep and Charge - and - Connects a display device that has a USB Type-C connector, providing DisplayPort $^{\!\scriptscriptstyle{TM}}$ output.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. ss ⋲∙ Ð USB Type-C port and DisplayPort Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. connector NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a DisplayPort device that has a USB Type-C connector, providing display output.